-Problem Procedure On-screen pointer does not respond to mouse operation In this instance, the system might be busy.
-Try moving the mouse again after waiting a short while.
+Problem Procedure Mouse pointer does not respond to mouse operation In this instance, the system might be busy.Try moving the mouse again after waiting a short while.
 Remove the mouse from the computer and then reconnect it to a free USB port in order to ensure that it is firmly attached.
 Double-clicking does not work In this instance, you should initially try changing the double-click speed setting within the Mouse Control utility.
-To access this utility, click Start -&gt; Control Panel -&gt; Hardware and Sound -&gt; Mouse.
-Within the Mouse Properties window, click the Buttons tab.
-Set the double-click speed as required and click OK.
-The on-screen pointer moves too fast or too slow In this instance, you should initially try changing the speed setting within the Mouse Control utility.
-To access this utility, click Start -&gt; Control Panel -&gt; Hardware and Sound -&gt; Mouse.
-Within the Mouse Properties window, click the Pointer Options tab.
-3. Set the pointer speed as required and click OK .
-The on-screen pointer moves erratically The elements of the mouse responsible for detecting movement might be dirty.
+To access this utility, click Start -&gt; Windows System -&gt; Control Panel -&gt; Hardware and Sound -&gt; Mouse.
+2. Within the Mouse Properties window, click the Buttons tab.
+3. Set the double-click speed as required and click OK .
+The mouse pointer moves too fast or too In this instance, you should initially try changing the speed setting within the Mouse Control utility. slow To access this utility, click Start -&gt; Windows System -&gt; Control Panel -&gt; Hardware and Sound -&gt; Mouse.
+2. Within the Mouse Properties window, click the Pointer Options tab.
+3. Set the mouse pointer speed as required and click OK .
+The mouse pointer moves erratically The elements of the mouse responsible for detecting movement might be dirty.
 Refer to the documentation supplied with the mouse for instructions on how to clean it.
 If you are still unable to resolve the problem, contact TOSHIBA Support.